rhammell/planesnet/README.md

 ### Loading the Data

-PlanesNet is distributed as a compressed "pickled" object.
-The dataset can be loaded into a dictionary object by using the gzip and cPickle/pickle modules.
+PlanesNet is distributed as a compressed "pickled" file *planesnet.pklz*.
+The file can be loaded into a dictionary object by using the gzip and cPickle/pickle modules.

 ```python
 # Python 2.x